Reasi: Transport

 Reasi is just 64 km from Jammu city and can be reached by Road, Rail or Air.
 Nearest Airport is 80 km is Jammu Airport and Nearest Railway Station is Shri Vaishno Devi Katra railway station is 26 km.
 But Reasi railway station is a proposed railway station on Jammu-Baramulla railway line.

 Geology and mining

 Reasi has rich ores of bauxite, iron and precious stones.

-In 2023 the Geological Survey of India inferred deposits of 5.9 million tonnes of lithium in the region.
+The inferred deposits of 5.9 million tonnes of Jammu and Kashmir lithium reserves, accounting to the 2023 the Geological Survey of India as located in the region.

 Current times

 Being far away from the Jammu - Udhampur Highway and somewhat inaccessible due to the hilly area, economic progress in Reasi has been rather slow.
 However, the economic activity picked up since the 1980s with the construction of the Salal Hydroelectric Project.
 The militancy in the 1990s came as a setback to prosperity, but induction of Army in the area has given a sense of security to the people.
 But what may change the face of Reasi in the not so distant a future, is the Jammu - Srinagar Railway Line, which will pass through Reasi and is likely to bring development and prosperity to this area.
 After the completion of this project, the development of Reasi would be tremendous.
 Almost all major banks have their presence in Reasi to meet financial need of newly created district.